What to know about Peru's visa requirements and entry procedures

 You cannot obtain a tourist visa upon arrival in Peru, as you can in many other countries.
 You must purchase one before your trip, so be sure to give yourself enough time for this.

-Note too that the visa application form is going to ask after your finalised travel arrangements ...
+Note too that the visa application form is going to ask about your finalised travel arrangements ...

 Proof of travel arrangements